KimNikita/CookingSimulatorVR/README.md

 ## Installation

-Clone repository and copy .apk file on your mobile phone.
-Then install by clicking on .apk file.
+Clone repository and copy csvr.apk file on your android device.
+Then install by clicking on it.

 ## Documentation links